warwickbuilds/Browser-Extension-Home-Assistant-Quick-Restart/README.md

 # Home Assistant Quick Restart Browser Extension
 Simple page action browser extension that allows you to quickly restart Home Assistant if an instance is detect on the active page.

-If button is active a Home Assistant instance has been detected and when click a configuration check will first be performed and if successful a restart will be called.
+Browser button will activate when a Home Assistance instance is detected in the active browser tab, and when click a configuration check will first be performed and if successful a restart will be called.

-- Only tested with HASSio via direct access or Nuba Casa remote link (Let me know if it works/doesn't work with other access method and Home Assistant)
+Works with local and remote network access (Nabu Casa, VPN) to Home Assistance.

 ## Installation